 K3KUH Bill Bowser

 W3ZFJ Bill Kennedy

 W3HQW Ray Woodall “Woody”Others involved include:

 W3VVG Fred Driever

 Each of the charter members pitched in $100.00.
 In Feb.
 1960 the land was found and purchased for $400.00.
 The first building was the picnic shelter.
 In the early summer of 1960, work was started on the clubhouse.
 By the fall of 1960 the clubhouse was under roof.
 Each of the members used their various connections and talents to do whatever it took to make this clubhouse reality.
 Wiring, windows, heating, telephone poles for antennas, all done by these members.

 To raise money, they sold Christmas trees, rug cleaner, raffle tickets, and food.
 There was a mortgage burning in 1962.
 Wow.
 In the early years, the clubhouse was just block walls and a hanging propane heater.
 Other projects included the well, outhouse, kitchen, septic tank, and plumbing, all done by the members.
 1966 saw the oil furnace, paneling and insulation via Don- KJ3Q, and other improvements.
+The doctor prescribed ultram to me some 6 years back without further examinations.
+I have now changed doctors and are now going through terrible withdrawal.
+In retrospect, I am glad that I decided to take ultram.
+Pains no longer dominate my life, which is an indescribable feeling for me.
 Also during this time, ham classes were held, ham-fests, field days, and towers erected.
 All by a group of guys in there 30s with families!

 In the early days the clubhouse was filled with the sounds of DX-100s and SSB converters and the like.
 In 1968, the AKARA merged with Skyview Radio Society.